KasimDeliaci/HackingWithSwift/Day3.md

 ```

 **⚠️ Important Note:** Swift enforces strict type safety.
 You cannot directly perform arithmetic operations between different numeric types (e.g., mixing Double and Int).
+**📝Note:** Swift also has a .isMultipleOf(of: Int ) function to check if a number is mutiple of something.

 ## 🔄 Operator Overloading